 Lost in the common air.

-What fault was mine, that I should feel
+What fault was mine, that I should feel the stroke

 Long after it has spent its force